top of page

 Participatory research and science communication

-I have worked with a group of young professionals in Colombia also interested in building a space to exchange knowledge and to work towards community revitalization.
+I formerly worked with a group of young professionals in Colombia also interested in building a space to exchange knowledge and to work towards community revitalization.
 You're welcome to visit pejaniaira and the renewed version of this initiative: http://profesionalesamigos.org/ if you want to know more.

 Arts-science alliances